ArctosDB/documentation-wiki/_documentation/markdown.markdown

 # Markdown

-Some fre-text fields accept Markdown; these generally have a 'markdown editor' button nearby.
+Some free-text fields accept Markdown; these generally have a 'markdown editor' button nearby.

 ## Benefits